IRS Audit Defense: What Travel Nurses Need to Know

 - Professional licenses with tax home address

 Your Tax Base auto-generates all this documentation, giving you audit-ready records at any time.
+Combined with our domicile change audit defense strategies, you can confidently maintain your tax home through any IRS review.

 Ready to protect your tax home?